stuij/gba-serial-adventures/README.md

 With SIO_CTS unset, you only need RX, TX and ground.

-I believe/hope the code example should work with either setup.
+The UART library/example code works with either setup.

+I find that in practice flow control is more of a hassle than a benefit, so flow control is set to off by default in the Makefile and in the shell.py script.

 ## what do you need